Rational Homotopy Type of Complements of Submanifold Arrangements: Introduction

 \subsection{Acknowlegements}

-The author would like to thank Dmitry Kaledin, Joana Cirici and Grigory Kondyrev for useful discussions and helpful remarks.
-I'm especially grateful to my scientific advisor Alexey Gorinov for posing the problem, inspiring support and fruitful suggestions, not to mention comments, remarks and criticism, without which the final work would not be possible.
+I would like to thank Dmitry Kaledin, Joana Cirici, Geoffroy Horel, Cl\'ement Dupont and Alexandru Suciu for their helpful comments on my thesis, the core part of which is presented here.
+I owe a lot to stimulating discussions with Pierre Godfard, Dmitry Kubrak, Grigory Kondyrev and Grigory Papayanov.
+Finally, I am especially grateful to my scientific advisors Alexey Gorinov and Julien March\'e for posing the problem, their encouragment and support, not to mention their comments, remarks and criticism, without which this work would not have been possible.

-The study has been partially supported by the Laboratory of Algebraic Geometry and its Applications funded within the framework of the HSE University Basic Research Program and IMJ-PRG.